Black History Month Activities for Kids

 Spent time broadening kids` horizons.
-Read them a book about black history, watch a cartoon or appropriate movie.
-Then ask them to share their experience with close ones.
-Children can draw a picture or write a letter to a relative or friend.
+Read a book about black history, watch a cartoon or an appropriate movie.
+Then, ask them to share their experience with close ones.
+Children can draw pictures or write letters to relatives or friends.

 Play the Traffic Light Game

 Did you know that Garrett Morgan came up with the idea of a 3-light signal?
 Commemorate him by playing a fun game.

 Ask children to line up, an adult in the role of a stoplight.
 He stands at a distance from the kids and individually shows them pictures of 3 colors.
 Children are supposed to run when it’s green, walk slowly through a yellow light, and stop at a red one.
 The one to make it first to the stoplight wins.